 Pregnant women get tested for group B strep in the third trimester of pregnancy.
 Babies suspected of being infected are diagnosed at birth by testing their blood or spinal fluid or both for group B strep bacteria.

 How is it treated?

-Pregnant women with group B strep infection or who are carriers of group B strep will be given antibiotics prior to delivery to prevent transmission of the bacteria to the newborn during delivery.
-Women who are pregnant and who have previously given birth to a child with group B strep infection or who have had tests that show they carry the bacteria, should be treated with antibiotics.
+Pregnant women who have group B strep infection or who are carriers of group B strep will be given antibiotics prior to delivery to prevent transmission of the bacteria to the newborn during delivery.
+If a woman is pregnant and has previously given birth to a child with group B strep infection or has had tests that show she carries the bacteria, she should be treated with antibiotics.

 Newborns with the infection will also be given antibiotics.
 In addition to antibiotics, supportive care including fluids and ventilation will be given if needed.
 In some cases, a doctor will treat a newborn that is suspected of having group B strep infection before test results have shown infection.
 This is because not treating strep B infection in newborns can result in illness or death.

 Having a baby by cesarean section does not prevent the transmission of group B strep bacteria.